JoonDong2/nRF51/noise_detector/README.md

 Data collected through ADC is written to this characteristic's value attribute and broadcasted to a peer.

 ## Noise Detector Service Control Point characteristic.

+This characteristic can be written or broadcasted, not read.

+Value attribute of this is composed of two bytes.

+`index 0` Command code
+0x0 : Reserved
+0x1 : Request turn off noise detector(in this project, set P0.08 from `High` to `Low` linked Power mosfet) 0x2 : Request turn on noise detector

+`index 1` Result code
+0x0 : Reserved
+0x1 : SUCCESS
+0x2 : FAIL

+Client(Android application) only populates `index 0` and send it to the server(this project).

+Then, server executes an operation according to `Command code`, populating the result and back it to client again.

 ## Video